Halloween in Houston

 The Houston Scream Fest is more than a haunted house; it’s a month-long festival.
 Shoot at walking dead zombies with paintball markers, try to escape the asylum, scream your way through the castle of doom, and more.
 Also, enjoy live music and freak show performances.

-Named the best haunted house in Houston by the Houston Chronicle and the Houston Press, Screamworld contains 5 attractions: The Maze of Maniacs, the Haunted Hotel, the Edge of Darkness, Jake's Slaughterhouse, and the Zombie Graveyard.
+Named the best haunted house in Houston by the Houston Chronicle and the Houston Press, Screamworld contains five terrifying attractions: The Maze of Maniacs, the Haunted Hotel, the Edge of Darkness, Jake's Slaughterhouse, and the Zombie Graveyard.
 Screamworld is open Thursday to Sundays from Oct.
 4 to Oct.
 21, Oct.
 23-Oct.
 31 and Nov.
 2-3.
 Only go if you dare.

 Walk the trails of Houston's most thrilling outdoor attraction.
-The Haunted Trails' features include detailed sets, zombies, clowns and other creeps—body parts, creepy crawlers and more.
+Haunted Trails features detailed sets, zombies, clowns and other creeps—body parts, creepy crawlers and more.
 Find out what lurks beyond the trees every weekend in October plus Oct.
 30 and 31.

 Houston Terror Dome

-In its opening year, The Houston Chronicle billed the Dome the "Scariest Haunted House In Houston.”
+In its opening year, The Houston Chronicle billed the Terror Dome the “Scariest Haunted House In Houston.”
 Get ready to scream your way out – if you make it that far.
 With new effects, rooms, and actors this year, Terror Dome is intense enough to satisfy the most demanding scaremonger.

 Weekends, Sept.
 29 - Nov.
 3, 2018, and Oct.
 30 and 31